write-the-docs-quorum/quorum-meetups/README.md

 After installing the extension, you might be prompted to sign in using your GitHub account information.

-## Will Quorum meetups continue after the coronavirus pandemic?
+## :hospital: Will Quorum meetups continue after the coronavirus pandemic?

 The long-term plan is that regional Quorum events will become a permanent part of Write the Docs, assuming it provides value and there is sufficient interest from participants.